visgl/deck.gl/docs/developer-guide/custom-layers/composite-layers.md

   }
 ```

-The default implementations of lifecycle methods such as `getPickingInfo` also understand how to retrieve the orignal objects from the sublayer data if they are created using `getSubLayerRow`.
+The default implementations of lifecycle methods such as `getPickingInfo` also understand how to retrieve the original objects from the sublayer data if they are created using `getSubLayerRow`.